-With Assessment Mode, assessment apps can disable certain hardware and software features to meet the requirements for a secure test environment, and prevent a test taker from using other apps and invalidating test results.
+With assessment mode, apps can disable certain hardware and software features to meet the requirements for a secure test environment, and prevent a test taker from using other apps and invalidating test results.

-Check with your assessment provider to make sure that their app uses Assessment Mode.
+Check with your assessment provider to make sure their app uses the Automatic Assessment Configuration framework.

-Assessment Mode is supported in iOS 9.3.2 or later.
-When Assessment Mode is active in iOS, these features are disabled:
+Assessment mode is supported in iOS 9.3.2 or later.
+When assessment mode is active in iOS, these features are disabled by default:

 - Auto-correct and spell checker*

 - Universal Clipboard